Skip to main content

 1. Health‑insurance premiums crossed ₹1.2 lakh crore in FY 2024‑25, a 9% YoY increase.

-2. IRDAI mandates cashless pre‑authorization within 1 hour and final authorization within 3 hours.
+2. IRDAI mandated cashless pre‑authorization within 1 hour and final authorization within 3 hours for hospitalisation claims.

-6. Common claim rejections stem from exceeding sum insured, co‑payment clauses, sub‑limits, and room‑rent caps.
+6. Common claim rejections stem from exceeding sum insured, co‑payment clauses, sub‑limits, deductibles, and room‑rent caps.

 Background & Context